bartech256/evaluating_job_listings/README.md

 the ipynb files were run in the Microsoft DataBricks enviroment to process the data. the py files were used locally to extract inputs to feed the models.

+to use this code:
+upload the data analysis notebook.ipynb file to a Pyspark enabled system use the "scraping.py" to scrape wanted job postings and place them in a folder use json cleaner.py to cosolidate all json files upload the files to the server and connect the "companies" table path and your data path

+run all and enjoy!